RantAI-dev/Book3-DSAR/content/docs/Part-III/Chapter-15.md

 ### 15.2.2.
 Adjacency Matrix
 <p style="text-align: justify;">
-The Adjacency Matrix is a 2D matrix where each element at position <code>(i, j)</code> indicates the presence or absence of an edge between vertices <code>i</code> and <code>j</code>.
+The Adjacency Matrix is a 2D matrix where each element at position $(i, j)$ indicates the presence or absence of an edge between vertices $i$ and $j$.
 In the case of weighted graphs, the matrix can store the weight of the edge instead of a simple boolean value.
 This representation is particularly useful for dense graphs, where the number of edges is close to the square of the number of vertices.
 </p>

 <p style="text-align: justify;">